skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/record-of-existence.md

 >
 > **Description:** The results of one who has lived alongside danger and catastrophe all his life, yet escaped each time all the same, up until his chosen end.
 To brush by death so many times — is this unluckiness, or prescience?
 >
-> **Passive Effect:** As long as the title bearer is determined to survive, close observations of their surroundings will increase the accuracy of their danger and survival instincts.
-However, they will become more easily entangled in dangerous situations as well.
+> **Passive Effect:** As long as the title bearer is determined to survive, close observations of their surroundings will increase the accuracy of their danger sense and survival instincts.
+The title bearer possesses increased resistance to perception-warping abilities.
+They may also extend their perception of danger to threats against nearby friends, family, and allies, even if it does not directly threaten the title bearer.
+>
+> However, the title bearer will be easily entangled with dangerous situations as well.

 ### [Keeper of Forgotten Wrongs]